TaiwoWumi12/SQL_project_For_MumsWhoCode_Bootcamp/README.md

 ( Step 2: Data Cleaning)
 ( Step 3: Data Exploration And Analysis)

-## Results
-(fill in what you discovered the data could tell you  and how you used the data to answer those questions)

-## Insights
+## INSIGHTS
- From the Analysis carried out,we were able to realised these insigths:
+ From the Analysis carried out,we were able to realised the following insigths:

- 1. The total listings in the Capetown AirBnB data and percentage of total listing that is active and inactive,the total listings in the Capetown AirBnB Data was 201844, 97% of the listings are active while 3% are inactive.

-2.The Distinct hosts that are present in the CapeTown AirBnB listing and the host with the most listings,
+ 1. Based on availability of listings,97% of the listing are Active while 3% are inactive.The total count of host is 5980.

+2. Nox with Id 57218252 has the highest number of listing (115).

+3. 4350 listings are available for more than 90 days a year while 1198 listings are available for less than 30 days a year.

+4. 24% of the listing offers instant booking.

+5. There are 53 different property type with "entire rental unit" has the most available property type.

+6. "Entire home" property type has the highest average price while private room in cottage has the lowest average price.

+7. There is a very low correlation between price and review which means than review are not based on prices of properties.

 ## Challenges

-(discuss the challenges you faced in the project) we have challenges in importing the Data. we have no Access to Data Card.
+ we have challenges in importing the Data. we have no Access to Data Dictionary.

 ## Future Goals

-(What would you do if you had more time?)
+we would have Explored more.